mtagius/pwnagotchi-tools/README.md

 ----

 # Setup

+## Configuration
+1. Clone the `generate-hashcat-scripts.py.example` file.
+   1. `cp .\generate-hashcat-scripts.py.example .\generate-hashcat-scripts.py`
-1. Edit the `generate-hashcat-scripts.py` file by updating the file paths for the following variables (Ensure the file pathes end in `\\` so that the generated file pathes are correct):
+2. Edit the `generate-hashcat-scripts.py` file setting the file paths for the following variables (Ensure the file pathes end in `\\` so that the generated file pathes are correct):
     ```Python
     # The FULL path to the 'pwnagotchi-tools' folder in this repo
     fullProjectPath = "C:\Users\[XXXXXX]\pwnagotchi-tools\\"